Takeshi's Castle: Challenge version (2002–2004)

-Takeshi's Castle Rebooted
+Takeshi's Castle Rebooted (2013)

 In February 2010, a campaign was launched by fansite Keshi Heads in an attempt to bring a brand new series of Takeshi's Castle to Challenge within its tenth anniversary year on the channel (November 2012–13).
 It was suggested by campaigners that these new episodes would feature never-before-seen games (previously completely cut from other episodes), and feature five Japanese episodes new to the UK, including the Pilot and an International Special which have never been seen on TV since their original airings in Japan.

 On 13 December 2012, Challenge announced that they had signed a deal for "unseen bits of Takeshi's Castle".
 The new series, named Takeshi's Castle Rebooted, which aired from 8 to 29 March 2013, featured games and episodes suggested by the Keshi Heads website in their campaign.
 Despite Craig Charles agreeing to return for the new series, Challenge brought in Richard McCourt and Dominic Wood (Dick and Dom) as the new voiceovers.
 Hayato Tani also filmed presentation links for the new series.

-Rebooted disappointed fans, with many complaining about Charles' replacement as voiceover.
-Challenge reportedly received more negative comments about Rebooted, on their social media accounts, than any other show in the channel's history, with the series never once reaching its weekly top ten ratings.
-The original episodes returned to Challenge after Rebooted ended its run.
-In contrast to the newly produced series, these entered the weekly top ten rating shows almost instantly upon their return.
-Rebooted has since been repeated in off-peak timeslots.

-Comedy Central revival
+Comedy Central revival (2017–2020)

-A new series of Takeshi's Castle aired on Comedy Central, with Jonathan Ross as voiceover.
+A new series of Takeshi's Castle aired on Comedy Central, initially with Jonathan Ross as voiceover.
 This version used footage from the Thailand series, and later the Indonesian version.
-The first series aired from 26 October to 28 December 2017, series 2 aired from 1 February to 29 March 2018, series 3 aired from 6 June to 4 July 2018, series 4 aired from 11 July to 8 August 2018, the first half of series 5 aired from 22 November to 20 December 2018, the second half of series 5 aired from 10 to 14 June 2019, series 6 aired from 20 June to 22 August 2019, series 7 aired from 15 November to 13 December 2019 and series 8 aired from 8 to 12 June 2020.
+Ross was later replaced by Roman Kemp as host in 2018, with Martin Kemp, Chris Hughes, Georgia Toffolo, Georgia Kousoulou, Tommy Mallett and Vick Hope as guest co-hosts for one week each, this time visible in the corner of the screen.
+Kemp was followed by Guz Khan in 2019, with guests including Basil Brush and Joey Essex, and then Stephen Bailey in 2020 for the Indonesian version of the show, with guests Chris Kamara, Joey Essex, Scarlett Moffatt, Basil Brush, Judi Love, Charlotte Dawson, Matt Richardson and Ollie Locke.

+Romesh and Tom Take Takeshi's Castle (2023)

+The British version of the 2023 reboot of the show, named Romesh and Tom Take Takeshi's Castle, was commentated by Romesh Ranganathan and Tom Davis, and was released on Amazon Prime Video on 30 August that year.
+This was the first British version of the show that displayed full episodes of the Japanese show with its original format and graphics, as well as full player introductions.